EcoChem-OSU/MS_Rtool/Sciex QTOF Autocal Monitoring/README.md

 Description
 -----------
-  For all the positive or negative mode calibrants auto-cal results, separately visualize their changes over time as different batch progress on and on...The script input would be the csv documentation file stored automatically by Sciex QTOF instrument and the output will be a series of plots for parameters change over time and a summary table for three kind of auto-calibration (TOF_Zeno/TOF_MS/TOF_MSMS).
+  For all the positive or negative mode calibrants auto-cal results, separately visualize their changes over time as different batch progress on and on...The script input would be the csv documentation file stored automatically by Sciex QTOF instrument and the output will be a series of plots for parameters change over time and a summary table for three kinds of auto-calibration (TOF_Zeno/TOF_MS/TOF_MSMS).

 > [!NOTE]
 > ** READ CAREFULLY THE DOCUMENTATION ON THE SCRIPT**